MATLAB® provides various options called preferences for customizing MATLAB. To access and set preferences:

 On the Home tab, in the Environment section, click Preferences.
 Select MATLAB > Colors.
 Then, set options as described in the table below.

 |Desktop tool colors|

 Specify that desktop tools use the same text and background colors that your platform uses for other applications by selecting Use system colors.

 Customize colors by clearing Use system colors, and then choose Text and Background colors from the drop-down menus.

-These colors do not apply to the Help display pane, nor to the web browser.
+The colors that you specify also apply to the Import Wizard, but do not apply to the Live Editor, the Help display pane or the web browser.

 For details, see Change Text and Background Colors in Desktop Tools.

 Set colors to help you quickly identify elements of MATLAB syntax in the Editor, Live Editor, Command Window, Command History window, and the MATLAB shortcuts callback area.

 For details, see Change Syntax Highlighting Colors.

 Set colors to help you quickly identify errors, warnings, and hyperlinks in the Command Window.